mrled/GridCraft/site/content/_index.md

 (Are you a Dvorak or Colemak weirdo?
 Don't worry, the grid definition is entirely up to you.)

-It has all [Phosphor](https://phosphoricons.com) icons built in and ready to use, and it supports launching macOS applications/files/folders, running any Lua code you want, and nested submenus.

-Take a look at the examples in the left menu to get started.

 ## Screen recording

 Here is a screen recording of GridCraft in action.